-Do I have to file with my insurance company?
+Do I have to file a claim with my insurance company?

-This benefit applies only to you, the eligible Visa cardholder, and to whomever receives the eligible gifts you purchase entirely with your eligible Visa card.
+This protection provides benefits only to you, the eligible Visa Infinite cardholder, and to whomever receives the eligible gifts you purchase with your eligible Visa Infinite card.

 You shall use due diligence and do all things reasonable to avoid or diminish any loss or damage to property protected by this benefit.
 This provision will not be unreasonably applied to avoid claims.

-If you make any claim knowing it to be false or fraudulent in any respect including, but not limited to, the cost of repair services, no benefit shall exist for such claim and your benefits may be canceled.
-Each claimant agrees that representations regarding claims will be accurate and complete.
-Any and all relevant provisions shall be void in any case of fraud, intentional concealment, or misrepresentation of material fact.
+If you make any claim knowing it to be false or fraudulent in any respect including, but not limited to, the cost of repair services, no coverage shall exist for such claim and your benefits may be canceled.
+Each cardholder and policyholder agrees that any representations regarding claims will be accurate and complete.
+Any and all relevant provisions shall be void in any case of fraud, intentional concealment, or misrepresentation of material fact by the cardholder.

 Once you report an occurrence, a claim file will be opened and shall remain open for six (6) months from the date of the damage or theft.
-No payment will be made on a claim that is not completely substantiated in the manner required by the Benefit Administrator within six (6) months of the date of product failure.
+No payment will be made on a claim that is not completely substantiated in the manner required by the Benefit Administrator within six (6) months of the date of damage or theft.

-After the Benefit Administrator has paid your claim, all your rights and remedies against any party in respect of this claim will be transferred to the Benefit Administrator to the extent of payment made to you.
+After the Benefit Administrator has paid your claim of loss or damage, all your rights and remedies against any party in respect of this loss or damage will be transferred to the Benefit Administrator to the extent of the payment made to you.
 You must give the Benefit Administrator all assistance as may reasonably be required to secure all rights and remedies.

 Termination dates may vary by financial institutions.
-Your financial institution can cancel or non-renew the benefit, and if they do, they will notify you at least thirty (30) days in advance.
-This information is a description of the benefit provided to you as a Visa cardholder.
+Your financial institution can cancel or non-renew the benefit for Visa Infinite cardholders, and if they do, they will notify you at least thirty (30) days in advance.
+This information is a description of the benefit provided to you as a Visa Infinite cardholder.
 Indemnity Insurance Company of North America (“Provider”) is the underwriter of this benefit and is solely responsible for its administration and claims.
 The Benefit Administrator provides services on behalf of the Provider.